cjf1699/learngit/readme.txt

-Git is good
+Git is a distributed version control system.
-I am in mood.
+Git is free software.